doniaskima/doniaskima/README.md

 - 📫 How to reach me **You can shoot me an email at doniaskima344@gmail.com!
 I'll try to respond as soon as I can.**

-- ⚡ Fun fact **i like coffee and maybe 3 people**
+- ⚡ Fun fact **I like coffee and maybe 3 people**

 - 🌱 I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.

-- ✍️  In my free time, I pursue Blog Writing n reading as hobbies/side hustles.
+- ✍️ In my free time, I pursue Blog Writing and reading as hobbies/side hustles.

-- ✨ I'm looking forward to learn great things.
+- ✨ I'm looking forward to learning great things.

 - 🌱 Always looking for collaborators.